Natural Gas Policy Act of 1978

-Based on this type of energy setting in the 1970s, Congress enacted the NGPA.
-The act was intended to raise natural gas rates to market clearing levels.

 Effect on natural gas supply

 The NGPA set prices based on where natural gas was old, new, or of high cost.
 New gas paid a higher price than older gas, which in turn encouraged oil and gas producers to produce from new sources of natural gas.
 However, this pricing system created a risk for higher prices for consumers as well as inhibiting production for the existing vast old gas reservoirs.

 Wellhead price controls

 The wellhead price controls found in the act had a direct effect on natural gas industry commerce.
 The following are the sections of the NGPA Title 1, Wellhead Price Controls: